OMAS-IIIF/oldaplib/docs/permission_concept.md

 The following data permissions are available:

+- `DATA_RESTRICTED`: A resticted view of the resource
-- `VIEW`: Readonly access to a resource
+- `DATA_VIEW`: Readonly access to a resource
-- `EXTEND`: Allows to extend the data (e.g. adding a comment or annotation or adding data to a filed that has a cardinality greater one).
+- `DATA_EXTEND`: Allows to extend the data (e.g. adding a comment or annotation or adding data to a filed that has a cardinality greater one).
-- `UPDATE`: Allows to modify or update an existing resource
+- `DATA_UPDATE`: Allows to modify or update an existing resource
-- `DELETE`: Allows to completely remove a resource
+- `DATA_DELETE`: Allows to completely remove a resource
-- `PERMISSIONS`: Allows the user to change the assignments of groups and the ownership of a given resource.
+- `DATA_PERMISSIONS`: Allows the user to change the assignments of groups and the ownership of a given resource.

-### Special Groups:

-Special permission sets are assigned automatically to a given user according to its login status.
-The following special groups are defined for each project:

-- `UNKNOWN_USER`:
-  An anonymous that is user not known.
-The user `anonymous` is automatically attached to this group.
-The IRI is `[admin_namespace]/psets/anonymous`.
-- `KNOWN_USER`:
-  A user with a login, but not specially attached to a given resource (e.g. through a group assignment or project membership).
-A user is automatically assigned to this group if she/sh is authorized.
-The IRI `[admin_namespace]/psets/known` is used for this group.
-- `PROJECT_MEMBER`:
-  A user is member of the project the resource is attached to, but is not assigned to any other group related to the resource.
-For each project, there is a project-specific group `PROJECT_MEMBER`.
-  The IRI of the group is built as `[admin_namespace]/psets/project/[fragment(project_iri)]`.
-- `OWNER`:
-  For each user, a user-spcific group `OWNER` is created where the user is automatically a member of.
-The IRI of the user-specific group is built as `[admin_namespace]/psets/user/[user_id]`.

-The permission sets `UNKNOWN_USER` and `KNOWN_USER` are defined system-wide, the permission set `PROJECT_MEMBER` is being created for each project at the moment the project is created.
-The permission set `OWNER` is being created when a user is being added.

 The concept looks as follows: ![PermissionConcept](assets/PermissionConcept.gif)

+As the above schema shows, a user **must** be connected to a permission set in order to have access to any resources.
+Since at least part of the data should also be available for users that have not logged in, they will automatically assigned the **anonymous** user.
+This, Each project is able (and should if some of the data should be visible to the public) to define permission sets for the anonymous user.

 ### Example